-The existence of this policy does not imply or guarantee that CCTV/web cameras will be monitored in real time 24 hours a day, seven days a week.
-They are viewed only upon report of a crime or violation.
-Information obtained from the cameras shall be used exclusively for campus policy enforcement, including, where appropriate, student judicial functions or to assist local law enforcement and campus/local crime.
+- 1. This policy does not imply or guarantee that CCTV/web cameras will be monitored in real time 24 hours a day, seven days a week.
+Video footage will be reviewed only upon reporting of a crime or violation.
+Information obtained from the cameras shall be used exclusively for campus policy enforcement, including, where appropriate, student judicial functions or to assist local law enforcement personnel in their investigation of campus/local crime.
 Information must be handled with an appropriate level of security to protect against unauthorized access, alteration, or disclosure.
-All appropriate measures must be taken to protect an individual's right to privacy and hold College information securely through its creation, storage, transmission, use, and deletion.
+All appropriate measures must be taken to protect an individual's right to privacy and hold College information securely through its creation, storage, transmission, use, and deletion. - 2.
 Video surveillance of public areas for security purposes will be conducted in a manner consistent with all existing college policies, including the Non-Discrimination Policy and Sexual Harassment Policy.
-The Code of Procedures for Video Surveillance prohibits surveillance based on the characteristics and classifications contained in the Nondiscrimination Policy (e.g., race, gender, sexual orientation, national origin, disability, etc.).

-Video surveillance for security purposes will be conducted in a professional, ethical and legal manner.
+The Code of Procedures for Video Surveillance prohibits surveillance based on the characteristics and classifications contained in the Nondiscrimination Policy (e.g., race, gender, religion, age, sexual orientation, national origin, disability, etc.). - 3.
+Video surveillance for security purposes will be conducted in a professional, ethical, and legal manner.
 Personnel involved in video surveillance will be appropriately trained and supervised in the responsible use of this technology.
-Violations of the Code of Procedures for CCTV/web camera surveillance referenced in this policy may result in disciplinary action consistent with the rules and regulations governing employees of the college.
-HR will be consulted and will follow their guidance for disciplinary action.

-The Supervisor of Campus Safety and Security will review all external requests to release records obtained through security CCTV/web camera surveillance.
-The College will seek consultation and advice from the General Counsel as needed related to these requests prior to the release of any records outside of the College.

-The Campus Safety and security shall monitor developments in the law and in security industry practices and technology to ensure that CCTV/web camera surveillance is consistent with best practices and complies with all federal and state laws.

-Security staff are prohibited from using or disseminating information acquired from College security cameras, except for official purposes.
-All information gathered and/or observations made in the use of security cameras is considered confidential and can only be used for official College and law enforcement purposes upon the approval of the Supervisor of Campus Safety and Security.

-In recognizing students may have an enhanced expectation of privacy in the hallways of residence facilities due to access of a commonly shared bathroom, CCTV/web camera surveillance will not be placed in residential hallways.
-However, for safety and security purposes CCTV/web camera surveillance will be used solely on exit or entry doors, lounges adjacent to main entrances, and stairwells of residential buildings will be considered public domain and may be monitored as deemed necessary to protect the ingress of private hallways in those facilities.

-Campus Safety and Security will accept input and recommendations on camera locations from student senate, faculty and staff of the College, and review camera locations to ensure the scope of view of fixed location cameras conforms to this policy.

-The Supervisor of Campus Safety and Security will review complaints regarding camera locations and determine whether this CCTV/web camera surveillance policy is being followed.
-Any appeal of a decision by the Supervisor of Campus Safety and Security will be reviewed by the President or his/her designee who will render a final decision.
+Violations of the Code of Procedures for CCTV/web camera surveillance referenced in this policy may result in disciplinary action consistent with the the College's HR policies.
+Failure of any College employee to adhere to the procedures will result in the matter being referred to College HR. - 4.
+The Director of Campus Safety and Security will review all external requests to release records obtained through security CCTV/web camera surveillance.
+The College will seek consultation and advice from the General Legal Counsel as necessary regarding such requests prior to the release of any records outside of the College. - Campus Safety and security shall monitor developments in the law and in security industry practices and technology to ensure that CCTV/web camera surveillance is consistent with best practices and complies with all federal and state laws. - 6.
+Security staff members are prohibited from using or disseminating information acquired from College security cameras, except for authorized purposes.
+All information gathered and/or observations made in the use of security cameras are considered confidential and can only be used for official College and law enforcement purposes upon the approval of the Director of Campus Safety and Security or designee. - 7.
+In recognizing students may have an enhanced expectation of privacy in the hallways of residence facilities, due to access of a commonly shared bathroom, CCTV/web camera surveillance will not be placed in residential hallways.
+However, for safety and security purposes CCTV/web camera surveillance will be installed at exit or entry doors, lounges adjacent to main entrances, and stairwells of residential buildings, all of which will be considered public domain and may be monitored as deemed necessary to protect the ingress of private hallways in those facilities. - 8.
+Campus Safety and Security will consider recommendations concerning camera locations from student senate, faculty, and staff, and review camera locations to ensure the scope of view of fixed location cameras conforms to this policy. - 9.
+The Director of Campus Safety and Security will review any complaints regarding camera locations and determine whether this CCTV/web camera surveillance policy is being followed.
+Any appeal of a decision by the Director of Campus Safety and Security will be reviewed by the President or his/her designee who will render a final decision.